Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Disneyland Carousel is one of the oldest rides in the park

 If you choose to stay off-site during your Disney trip, then you should book a hotel that is within walking distance of the theme park.
-Unless you rent a car, walking is the most convenient and economic way to transport to and from the park.
+Unless you rent a car, walking is the most convenient and economical way to transport to and from the park.

-Some hotels in the Anaheim Resort Area and parts of the Southwest neighborhood are within walking distance of the park.
+Some hotels in the Anaheim Resort Area and parts of the Southwest Anaheim neighborhood are within walking distance of the park.
 If you don’t rent a car or want to take local transportation, these are the best neighborhoods to stay in.

 Fly Into John Wayne Airport